ErikKassubek/ADVOCATE/doc/replay.md

 To prevent this, we use an acknowledgement.
 When an operation is released, the replay manager will pause.
 When the operations is completed, it will send an acknowledgement to the replay manager.
 Only when the acknowledgement is received, the current element will be advanced to the next element in the trace, meaning the next element can only be released when the previous operations has fully executed.

+Additionally, we only directly release elements (E3) if the replay manager is currently not waiting for an acknowledgement.

 For most operation this works, since they can be executed consecutively.
 The only operation where this does not work are the channels.
 Assume we have the following code:
 ```go
 c := make(chan int, 0)